open-amt-cloud-toolkit/docs/docs/Local/installMPS.md

 **To start the MPS:**

-1. Open a new Terminal or Command Prompt and navigate to the `mps` directory inside the `open-amt-cloud-toolkit` directory.

-2. Start the MPS server.
+1. Navigate to the `mps` directory.
+Start the MPS server.
 It may take approximately 2-3 minutes to start.

     === "Linux"
         ``` bash
-        npm run devx
+        cd mps && npm run devx
         ```

     === "Windows (Powershell)"
         ``` powershell
-        npm run dev
+        cd mps && npm run dev
         ```

     !!!
 Success